-In the early periods of the COVID-19 pandemic, Italy introduced a full lockdown in the eountry, whole country which limited the daily activity of the general public .
-Lockdown is as well as a wide range of industrial activities.
-Lockdown started on the 9th of March 2020 (8th of March in Northern Italy) and ended on the 4th of May 2020.
-After Following the nationwide lockdownnew, different containment measures were set region-wise to decrease the spread of the virus which is harder to track since the measures have changed over time.
+In the early periods of the pandemic, Italy introduced a full lockdown in the country, which limited the daily activity of the 130 general public.
+Lockdown is started on the 9th of March 2020 (8th of March in Northern Italy) and ended on the 4th of May 2020.
+After the nationwide lockdown new measures were set region-wise to decrease the spread of the virus which is harder to track since the measures have changed over time.
 Because of that, we only analyze the full lockdown between March and May 2020.
-To do that, results from the 2019 and 2022 are compared with the lockdown period, on a more local scale and at different times.
+To do that, results from the 2019 and 2022 are compared with the lockdown period.

-To observe the noise level changes during the lockdown, 309 stations that were continuously recording during 2019 and/or 2022 and the lockdown period both the lockdown and the non-lockdown periods are selected.
-We presented the noise differences in For short periods general trend of quieter stations during the lockdown than the non-lockdown dates can be noticed (Figure 9), with 303, 277, 255, 237, 280, and 259 stations being quieter at periods of 0.1 s, 0.25 s, 0.5 s, 1.0 s, 2.0 s, and 5.0 s for the common stations (Figure 9), respectively.
-In all of the periods lockdown dates are quieter than the non-lockdown dates.
-During the lockdown 303, 277, 255, 237, 280, and 259 stations are quieter.
-Furthermore, hour and day -specific results are also presented in daytime - nighttime (Figure 10).
-During the both daytime and nighttime of lockdown dates stations are quieter with respect to non-lockdown dates.
-Median daytime changes vary between 2.27 dB and 0.13 dB whereas nighttime changes are between 1.19 dB and 0.12 dB.
-Weekday-weekend differences are also calculated but results, not presented in the paper for the sake of simplicity.
-The figures can be seen in Supplement, but reported Figure S2.
-Median weekday noise level changes goes up to 4.12 dB and weekend changes goes up to 0.39 dB in 0.1 s.
-Majority of the stations are noisier in weekday (> 75%) and weekends (> 60%) of non lockdown period.
+To observe the noise level changes during the lockdown, 309 stations that were continuously recording during 2019 and/or 2022 and the lockdown period are selected.
+We presented the noise differences in periods of 0.1 s, 0.25 s, 0.5 s, 1.0 s, 2.0 s, and 5.0 s for the common stations (Figure 9).
+Furthermore, hour and day - specific results are also presented in daytime - nighttime (Figure 10).
+Weekday-weekend differences are also calculated but not presented in the paper for the sake of simplicity.
+The figures can be seen in Supplement Figure S2.